Nonprofit Grant Writing: How to Secure Grants for Your Cause

 Nonprofit Grant Writing Dos & Don’ts

 Grant seeking is highly competitive.
-There is a strong possibility of being declined the first time you approach a grant funder.
-Educate yourself on the misconceptions surrounding grants.
-Knowing the following tips will help your organization rise above the competition-even if you’ve never dabbled in nonprofit grant writing before.
+Educate yourself on the misconceptions surrounding grants and leverage the following dos and don’ts to rise above the competition—even if you’ve never dabbled in nonprofit grant writing before.

 Before submitting a grant application, cultivate a relationship with the prospective funder.
 Search for a pre-existing connection between a person at the foundation and a member of your board, staff, or donor circle.